jojo-konodioda/PPFuzzer/README.md

 - We simulated a 0.3 m wheelbase drone, thus a collision is assumed when the drone center reaches an obstacle distance within 0.15 m, equivalent to half the wheelbase length.

-- The code is tested in `ubuntu 20.04`.
+- The code has been tested in `ubuntu 20.04`.